 Instrument Valuation Loans Where available, the fair value of loans is based on observable market transactions; otherwise fair value is estimated using discounted cash flow models.
 For variable rate loans, the discount rate used is the current effective interest rate.
-The discount rate applied for fixed rate loans reflects the market rate for the maturity of the loan and the credit worthiness of the borrower.
+The discount rate applied for fixed rate loans reflects the market rate for the maturity of the loan and the creditworthiness of the borrower.
 Deposits and other borrowings Fair values of deposit liabilities payable on demand (interest free, interest bearing and savings deposits) approximate their carrying value.
 Fair values for term deposits are estimated using discounted cash flows, applying market rates offered for deposits of similar remaining maturities.
-Due to related entities The fair value of the loan due to related entities is estimated using a discounted cash flow model.
-The discount rate applied reflects the terms of the loan and the timing of the estimated cash flows.
-The carrying value of all other balances due to related entities approximates the fair value.
+Due to related entities The carrying value of due to related entities approximates the fair value.
 These items are either short-term in nature or re-price frequently, and are of a high credit rating.
 Debt issues and loan capital The fair values of these instruments are calculated based on quoted market prices, where available.
 Where quoted market prices are not available, fair values are calculated using a discounted cashflow model.
 The discount rates applied reflect the terms of the instruments and the timing of the estimated cash flows and are adjusted for any changes in the Banking Group's credit spreads.
 All other financial assets and financial liabilities For all other financial assets and financial liabilities, the carrying value approximates the fair value.
 These items are either short-term in nature or re-price frequently, and are of a high credit rating.